rte-france/grid2viz/docs/views/simulation.rst

 The Simulation view allows to replay a specific time step with custom actions, either built as a collection of atomic actions, or with an assistant.
 The resulting simulated observation can then be compared to the original observation.

+This view allows to explore what would have happen if the agent had taken another set of actions.

+As for the Agent Study view, the studied time step in the Simulation view can be selected in the Agent Overview view and then changed in the navigation bar.

 .. image:: ../_static/simulation_1.png

 Chose or Assist
 ---------------